 Day 1 – Meet at a pre-arranged location where we will cover theory in the classroom all day.

 Day 2 – Meet at the Escape Route Alpine Demo Centre (#7 – 4433 Sundial Place, Whistler)

-Head up the mountain to apply what was learned the day before.
+Head up the mountain to apply the skills you learned on Day 1.

 We will end the day with a quick debrief.